dottjt/japanese-language-engine/README.md

 ## Other .md files

-There are more files in the `docs` folder.
+More documentation exists in the `docs` folder:

 - TODO.md
 - DOCKER.md